roualdes/MATH131/week-04.md

 immediate) child of the root directory.
 Such a directory, unique to each user of a computer, is called their **home directory**.

 Every file and every folder on a computer has exactly one parent directory.
 The parent directory is spelled `..`.

 ### visualizing directory structure

 There are many different ways to visualize directory structure.
 On a Mac, the application Finder, and on Windows machines File Explorer, both help users navigate files and directory structure.
-A more ~~basic~~ traditional way to visualize directory structure is with the command `tree`.
+A more traditional way to visualize directory structure is with the command `tree`.

-From a Colab notebook, one can access the remote computer, on which the notebook is running, by prepending an appropriate command with `!`, read as bang.
+From a Colab notebook, one can access the remote computer, on which the notebook is running, by prepending an appropriate command with `!`, commonly called bang.
 The command `pwd` prints the current working directory.
 The command `tree` prints the directory structure below its one argument, a file path.